mrsilver76/itunes_playlist_exporter/README.md

     cscript "iTunes_Playlist_Exporter_Bob.vbs"
     cscript "iTunes_Playlist_Exporter_Sue.vbs"

-then we'll have problems:
+then we'll have two problems:

 1. Two out of the three scripts will fail to export from iTunes because they aren't being run on the correct computer
-2. Although uploading of the scripts will work, the existing Plex playlists will be erased each time it is run - leaving you with only Sue's.
+2. Although uploading of the playlists to Plex will work, the existing Plex playlists will be erased each time it is run - leaving you with only Sue's.

 To resolve this we need to export and upload the main users first: